-Logstash is a centralized data processing unit of all types which enables processing of any kind of data from any kind of source at all.
+Logstash is a centralized data processing unit of all types which enables the processing of any kind of data from any kind of source at all.
 It also takes up the responsibility to normalize the varying schemas and formats from various other incoming systems.
-It extends to the custom log formats pretty quickly and also has an ability to add in plugins for custom data sources.
+It extends to the custom log formats pretty quickly and also has the ability to add plugins for custom data sources.
 There is every possibility for us to cleanse and democratize the data for diverse needs such as downstream analytics or visualization use cases.
 Capabilities of Logstash are not just limited to log collection and can be extended way beyond that use case.

 Following are some of the advantages of using Logstash, let us now take a look at each and every one of them:

 [ Related Article: Learn DevOps Interview Questions and Answers ]

 SumoLogic, yet another tool that can be classified into tools that bring in power and mettle into the DevOps chain of tools.
 It enables an enterprise to build analytical power that helps transform daily operations into more intelligent business decisions going further.
 All in all, in layman's terms, provides artificial intelligence into your orthodox applications.
 This tool simplifies the way we collect the logs and machine-generated data and analyze them further in order to gain deeper visibility across the whole application and also thereby on your full infrastructure stack.
 With the help of this tool, there is every possibility for us to accelerate the modern-day application delivery, monitoring, and troubleshooting in real-time and thereby improving security and compliance processes.